Sebastian Droste

 Sebastian Droste (born Willÿ Knobloch; 2 February 1898 – 27 June 1927) was a German poet, actor, and dancer associated with the underground art subculture of the Weimar Republic in the 1920s.

+Biography

+Early life

+Sebastian Droste was born into a prosperous Jewish family as Willy Knobloch in 1898; his father operated a successful silk stocking factory in Chemnitz, affording the young Knobloch a privileged upbringing.
+As a teenager, he sought independence from his family and enrolled in a local art school, where he demonstrated notable talent in languages, physical culture, and dance.

+In 1915, Droste was drafted into the German army, likely serving on the Western Front during World War I. While details of his military service remain scarce, the shadow of war would later echo through the intensity and fragmentation of his artistic work.

+Actor and Performer

 Droste relocated from his hometown of Hamburg to Berlin in 1919.
 He earned a living as a naked dancer, choreographer and expressionist poet.
 His first poem appeared in April edition of Der Sturm that same year, titled 'Tanz' (Dance).
 A further 15 poems and ‘grotesques’ appeared across 12 editions of the journal alongside other artists and poets such as Kurt Schwitters and Paul Klee.
 He alternated between publishing under the name Willy or Willi Knobloch.
 Also in 1919 he published a drama in the Dresden based expressionist journal Menschen.